wwlawren/Celsius-Network-Case-Study/README.md

 - Celsius Network is a P2P Crypto currency lending and borrowing platform.

 **What have been the major trends and innovations of this domain over the last 5-10 years?**
-- The major trends in the cryptocurrency lending and borrowing space include decentralized finance, decentralized applications, decentralized exchanges yield farming, proof-of-stake crypto collateral loans.
+- Decentralized finance, decentralized applications, decentralized exchanges, yield farming, proof-of-stake crypto collateral loans.

 **What are the other major companies in this domain?**